 Shinobi: Heart Under Blade will satisfy viewers looking for supernatural ninja action.
 However, fans of the anime and novel might disapprove of the story changes.

 Shinobi: Heart Under Blade Synopsis

 The Sengoku Period is over and Japan is newly united under the rule of Shogun Tokugawa Ieyasu.
 To consolidate his rule, Tokugawa decides to destroy the mercenary ninja clans of Iga and Kouga, by ordering them to pit their five best warriors against each other in death duels.
 Well aware of Tokugawa’s scheme, and having secretly met and fallen in love, the young leaders of the two clans do their utmost to prevent this conflict.
 However, as their comrades fall one after another in battle, they are forced to accept the impossibility of any solution.
 Both then decide to sacrifice themselves to save their clans.

 I watched Shinobi: Heart Under Blade while on a flight to Japan in 2005.
-As I was at that time completely unfamiliar with the novel it was based on, and I was mentally looking to prep myself for my holiday, the movie left quite the positive impression on me.
+As I was at that time, completely unfamiliar with the novel it was based on, and I was mentally looking to prep myself for my holiday, the movie left quite a positive impression on me.

 Check out my other snappy movie reviews!